Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Radiation-only test cases

 We start by highlighting the ways in which $\rm P_n$ solves $\rm M_1$'s issues in a series of simple tests.
 All test cases in this section are purely adimensional radiative transfer models with no chemistry coupling nor hydrodynamics and gravity, ran on a $64^3$ grid.
 Their aim is to showcase how $\rm P_n$ compares to $\rm M_1$ in the specific cases where it tends to have issues.
+In this section, considering that the photon density is adimensional, its unit will be written "arbitrary units" (AU).